tom-clik/clikpage/docs/_source/Stylesheet Generation.md

 Styling is made up of the standard (static) stylesheets for each content section and the individual styling for each element.

-Styling does not cascade, and if you apply styling via multiple schemes they will be written out for each content section.
+Styling does not cascade, and all styles will be written out for each content section.
 This often isn't a problem, especially if you have designed your templates efficiently.

 If it is, you can operate in a "schemes only" mode.
-This allows for only one scheme per cs, which has to inherit any other schemes you wish to apply.
 No individual styling is then allowed.
-The effort of maintaining this is rarely worth it, and you should always look to reduce the number of content sections on your site before adopting its use.
+However, if there is an issue you have to do a classic CSS debug exercise to ascertain which stylesheet is causing the issue.
+To avoid this you can try and keep it to one stylesheet per content section where you can.
+Remember they can inherit.

 ## Static files